What Constitutes Drug Manufacturing?

 The Long-Term Consequences

 Many defendants look at the immediate consequences and ignore the ones that linger long after.
-If you have been convicted of manufacturing, even after serving your time, you will be suffering from the effects of a conviction.
+If you have been convicted of manufacturing, the effects will last longer than your sentence.

 Felony convictions follow you, affect your ability to get a job, and may disqualify you from receiving public aid.
 Housing applications might be denied with a past criminal record, too.